sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 2. `taxonPairs.json`: Defines pairs of taxa used in the game.
 3. `taxonHierarchy.json`: Represents the taxonomic hierarchy of species.

+## Helper scripts outside of web app
+- `server/backup_mongodb.js`: backs up the collections.
+- `server/restore_mongodb.js`: writes the local JSON files to MongoDB, overwriting the collections there.

 ## Key Features and Concepts

 1. Taxon pair system for quiz gameplay.